cinemassacre-archive/cinemassacre-archive.github.io/_avgn/avgn-episode-044.md

   - Space Battle
   - Mission X
   - Utopia
-  - Masters of the Universe: The Power of He-Man
+  - "Masters of the Universe: The Power of He-Man"
   - Vectron
   - Tron Deadly Discs
   - Thin Ice